 • 3 bathing suits

-• goggles (suggested)
+• Goggles (suggested)

-• change of clothing (pre-schoolers only)
+• Change of clothing (pre-schoolers only)

 For parents with children who will be utilizing camp busing:

 You will be emailed your child’s pick up and drop off times.
-Each bus or van will have a Badger Day Camp bus counselor in addition to an appropriately licensed driver for every ride.
-Please keep in mind that the rst week of camp will have variations in the pick-up and drop off times until the routes become routine.
+Each bus or van will have a Badger Day Camp bus counselor in addition to an appropriately licensed and certified driver for every ride.
+Please keep in mind that the first week of camp there will be variations in the pick-up and drop off times until the routes become routine.
 In the event of a delayed pick up or dismissal due to weather or any other emergency reason, we will send a mass email to all parents.

 For parents with children who will either pick up or drop off their child:

 Morning Drop Off: Children who will NOT be utilizing morning transportation should be dropped off at 8:45am to a Badger Day Camp employee who will be located at the top of our driveway.
 Please DO NOT drive your vehicle into our driveway, as it will impede our buses from being able to maneuver properly.
-If you walk to camp, you may bring your child down the grass path next to the driveway and sign them in at the of ce.
+If you walk to camp, you may bring your child down the grass path next to the driveway and sign them in at the office.
 PLEASE DO NOT WALK IN THE DRIVEWAY.
 If your child is arriving late and there is no longer staff at the top of our driveway, you may drive down to drop the child off.
 Please sign in at the office.

 Health and Safety

 Badger Day Camp takes great pride in taking all the necessary precautions to provide a safe, happy and healthy summer.
 Please do not send your child to camp if they have a fever.
 We also ask that they not return to camp until they have been fever free for at least 24 hours.
-If your child is ill or becomes injured at camp, we will rst contact the listed parent(s) and or guardian(s).
+If your child is ill or becomes injured at camp, we will first contact the listed parent(s) and or guardian(s).
 The general camp practice is to contact parents when there is concern about a camper’s health and/or when a situation is not progressing as expected.
 Depending on the degree of illness or injury, we will then contact any emergency contacts listed on the application and/or 911.